-Black buck poaching case: Court to pronounce judgment today; Salman Khan and other accused arrive in Jodhpur - Firstpost
+Blackbuck poaching case: Court to pronounce judgment today; Salman Khan and other accused arrive in Jodhpur - Firstpost

-A Jodhpur court will pronounce its judgment on Thursday in the 1998 black buck poaching case involving actors Salman Khan, Saif Ali Khan, Sonali Bendre, and Tabu.
+A Jodhpur court will pronounce its judgment on Thursday in the 1998 blackbuck poaching case involving actors Salman Khan, Saif Ali Khan, Sonali Bendre, and Tabu.
 The four actors are already in Jodhpur and will be present in the court for the pronouncement of the verdict.

 All actors, including Salman Khan, Saif Ali Khan, Tabu, Sonali Bendre and Neelam arrived in Jodhpur on Wednesday.